JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 bulky wool the color of good chocolate -- was every bit as handsome as the one he'd had on before.
 He was wearing some kind of citrusy cologne and his hair fell around his ears in little waves that looked so natural they had to be fake.
-Lawrence saw him across the Starbucks and had a crazy urge to duck away and change into better clothes, just so he wouldn't look like such a fucking hayseed next to this guy. /I'm a New Yorker,/ he thought, /or at least I was.
+Batman saw him across the Starbucks and had a crazy urge to duck away and change into better clothes, just so he wouldn't look like such a fucking hayseed next to this guy. /I'm a New Yorker,/ he thought, /or at least I was.
 I belong here./

-"Hey, Lawrence, fancy meeting you here!"
-He shook Lawrence's hand and gave him a wry, you-and-me-in-it-together smile.
+"Hey, Batman, fancy meeting you here!"
+He shook Batman's hand and gave him a wry, you-and-me-in-it-together smile.
 "How's the vision quest coming?"

 "Huh?"